fernleaf.png

 Byron Reece & Appalachian Trails

 Join the Georgia Conservancy on Wednesday, October 2 for a day hike at Blood Mountain.
 Our group will rally up at the Mountain Crossing at Neel's Gap at 1o AM for last-minute provisions before parking a few yards away at the Byron Reece Trailhead.
 From there we will begin the 5-mile out-and-back morning hike along the Byron Reece Trail and Appalachian Trail to the summit of Blood Mountain.
-We will be joined by our friends at the Georgia Appalachian Trail Club.

 • When: Wednesday, October 2 // 10 AM - 3:30 PM